maialenz/WetPaws/README.md

 ### Structure Plane

-- The structure of the site will be layed out in three pages to separate the different information and make easier for the user to go directly to the page they need without needing to scroll down too much to look for the information they are looking for.
+- The structure of the site will be layed out in three pages to separate the different information and make easier for the user to go directly to the page they need without needing to scroll down and read too much to look for the information they are looking for.

-- The layout will be organised in half or thirds depending on the page and the need to separate the information so it's shown on a tidy manner not to visually overload the user and allow them to see the information on one look.
+- The layout will be organised in halfs or thirds depending on the page and the need to separate the information so it's shown on a tidy manner not to visually overload the user and allow them to see the information on one look.

-- The landing page will be used as a shortcut to pages needed by returning users and frequent users to allow them to have a good user experience.
+- The landing page would be used as a shortcut to pages needed by returning users and frequent users to allow them to have a good user experience.

-- In order to direct the user to the most important areas of the website, a navbar will be created on the top of the page to be easily located, including links to other section of the website.
+- In order to direct the user to the most important areas of the website, a navbar will be created on top of the hero image and under the company's logo/name to be easily located, which will include links to other section of the website.

 - To ensure the users experience when completing the form for ordering is smooth, this page will contain minimal information and imagery to not distract the user.

 - The footer will contain all the inportant information to contact the business's owners in other ways than filling the form.
-This will contain links to the different social media and "address" of the business.
+This will contain links to the different social media and location of the business.

 ---